Introduction of an Inward Company Re-domiciliation Regime in Hong Kong

 Benefits of the Re-domiciliation Regime

 With this streamlined Re-domiciliation Regime, foreign companies can migrate their businesses efficiently while maintaining their legal identity.
-As expressly explained in the Legislative Proposals, the companies’ property, rights, obligations, liabilities and relevant contractual and legal processes will not be affected by the re-domiciliation process.
+As expressly explained in the Legislative Proposals, the companies’ property, rights, obligations, liabilities and relevant contractual and legal processes will not be affected.
 Specifically, for non-Hong Kong companies which are already registered under Part 16 of the Companies Ordinance (the “CO”), the Re-domiciliation Regime will allow retention of their company name and business registration number after re-domiciliation.

 Scope and Coverage